 Complete transurethral resection is the treatment of choice for tumors that have not invaded the detrusor muscle, but recurrence is high.
 Seeding after surgery is reduced by intravesical instillation of chemotherapy.

-High-grade disease is potentially lethal and requires aggressive treatment and close follow-up.
+High-grade disease requires aggressive treatment and close follow-up.
 Treatment of choice for carcinoma in situ and high-grade tumors not invading muscle is immunotherapy using tuberculosis vaccine bacille Calmette-Guérin.

 Muscle-invasive tumors are treated with neoadjuvant chemotherapy, cystoprostatectomy, and extended pelvic lymphadenectomy.
 Neoadjuvant chemotherapy and thorough pelvic node dissection both significantly increase 5-year survival.
 Precautions should be taken to prevent wound seeding during cystoprostatectomy.

 Combination cisplatinum-based chemotherapy such as methotrexate, vinblastine, doxorubicin, and cisplatin produces response in ≥50% of cases.
 New immunotherapies promise to bring the benefit of immunotherapy to patients with advanced disease.

 Over 90% of cancers of the urinary bladder are urothelial carcinoma (previously termed transitional cell carcinoma; UC).
 Nonmuscle-invasive tumors are most common.
 Low-grade tumors are papillary and generally easy to visualize, but often have negative cytology.
 High-grade tumors are often flat or in situ and difficult to visualize, but typically have a positive cytology.
 If muscle invasion occurs, transurethral resection is insufficient and radical cystoprostatectomy is usually advised.

 History and exam